Machine learning the real discriminant locus: Machine learning

 \section{Machine learning}

 Parameter homotopies discussed in Section~\ref{sec:parameterHomotopies} provide a means for counting the number of real solutions corresponding to a given parameter value.
-This creates labels for training data which, with machine learning techniques, can be used to make predictions about previously unseen parameter points.
+Indeed, there are other options such as using Hermite matrices~\cite{SzantoHermite,SafeyElDinHermite}.
+Machine learning techniques can use the number of real solutions as labels and make predictions about previously unseen parameter points.
 This setup follows a supervised learning paradigm in machine learning since the labels are known for training data.
 Moreover, approximating the real discriminant locus is equivalent to approximating the decision boundaries between different classes.
-The following describes using two machine learning techniques, namely $K$-nearest neighbors and and feedforward neural networks (more popularly known as deep neural networks).
+Since Section~\ref{sec:realHomotopy} applies the learned boundaries to construct a real parameter homotopy which requires knowing the real solutions rather than just the number of them, we utilize parameter homotopies in our computations.